 While in veterinary school, she developed an interest in wildlife and conservation medicine.
 While she works with small and exotic companion animals in practice, she plans to remain involved in local conservation initiatives.
 Her other interests include cultivating a pollinator-friendly vegetable garden and scientific illustration.

-Iona Hennessy is an admin for Wild Green Memes and a co-host on the Wild Green Streams podcast.
-They graduated from the University of Florida with a B.S. in Wildlife Ecology and Conservation and has worked in research, animal care, land management, and outreach and education.
+Io Hennessy is a moderator for Wild Green Memes and a co-host on the Wild Green Streams podcast.
+They graduated from the University of Florida with a B.S. in Wildlife Ecology and Conservation and have worked in research, animal care, land management, and outreach and education.

 Their career interests include science communication, and they currently work in higher education in pursuit of this goal.
 Their other interests include wildlife photography, insect collection, and searching for wildlife wherever it can be found.

 Leroy Nuñez is a moderator for Wild Green Memes and a co-host on the Wild Green Streams podcast.
 He has a BS in Biology and a MS in Interdisciplinary Ecology from the University of Florida.
 He is currently a PhD candidate at the American Museum of Natural History where he is studying the evolution of North American watersnakes.
 Leroy's main career goal is to become a Curator at a major natural history museum, overseeing a collection, and conducting his own research with a lab where he could mentor students and early career scientists so they could have their own successful careers.

 His main research interests are to determine what drives adaptations and variations throughout the natural world using an interdisciplinary approach utilizing genomic, geographic, ecological, paleontological, and morphological data to answer such questions.
 His other interests include music, the cinema, the great outdoors, creative writing, photography, and chaotic energy.